BY ELAH GEOFREY MBONGALE

-As tension rages on for close to a year in the restive North West and South West regions, several calls have been made for all protagonists to embrace peace for a better and new Cameroon, but things seem to have fallen on deaf ears as the armed conflicts between the separatist fighters and the defense forces rages on with multiple deaths recorded on both sides and houses razed to the ground, and villages burnt down, while Internally Displaced Persons, IDPs, keep increasing.
+As tension rages on in the restive North West and South West regions, several calls have been made for all protagonists to embrace peace for a better and new Cameroon.
+This has more or less fallen on deaf ears as the armed conflicts between the separatist fighters and the defense forces continue unabated, with multiple deaths recorded on both sides, houses razed, and villages burnt down, while Internally Displaced Persons keep increasing.

-The government over the years is sparing no effort at tracking down those they consider agents of the destruction of Cameroon with secessionist tendencies.They still considering the fighters as terrorists with numerous trumped up charges leveled against them such as propagation of false information, rebellion, revolution, secession, insurrection and non-possession of national identity card.
-Even those abroad considered as activists and preaching against the marginalization of Southern Cameroons by the Yaoundé regime have equally been declared enemies of the State of Cameroon, and have been tagged for persecution.
+Meanwhile the government is sparing no effort at tracking down those it considers agents of destruction with trumped up charges including but not limited to propagation of false information, rebellion, revolution, secession, insurrection and non-possession of National Identity card, proffered against them.
+Even those abroad considered as activists and preaching against the marginalization of Southern Cameroons by the Yaounde regime, have equally been declared enemies of the State and tagged for prosecution.

 According to a survey released by a group of Human Rights Organisations in Cameroon, the lives of activists of Anglophone extraction are now in danger as the two regions are no longer safe.
 Recent statistics by civil society organizations indicates the death toll is on a rise while there are claims that about 200 villages have been burnt down in the two regions, and some 430,000 people internally displaced.
 Thousands of other English-speaking Cameroonians are also residing in neighboring Nigeria as refugees.
 Efforts by the government to seek a pacific solution to the crisis through dialogue have been in vain as the “secessionist” say they would fight till the last man standing.